GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/carbonStorage/thermalLeakyWell/Example.rst

 ---------------------------------

 We request VTK-format output files and use Paraview to visualize the results.
-The following figures show the distribution of CO2 saturation and pressure along the slice defined by x = 0 at t = 200 days.
+The following figures show the distribution of CO2 saturation and pressure along the slice defined by x = 0 at t = 1,000 days.

-.. _isothermalLeakyWell_CO2saturation:
+.. _thermalLeakyWell_CO2saturation:
 .. figure:: co2_saturation.png
    :align: center
    :width: 500
    :figclass: align-center

-   CO2 saturation after 200 days
+   CO2 saturation after 1,000 days

-.. _isothermalLeakyWell_pressure:
+.. _thermalLeakyWell_pressure:
 .. figure:: pressure.png
    :align: center
    :width: 500
    :figclass: align-center

-   Pressure after 200 days
+   Pressure after 1,000 days

 To validate the GEOSX results, we consider the metrics used in `(Class et al., 2009) <https://link.springer.com/article/10.1007/s10596-009-9146-x>`__ as